 6. Pour about 2 oz of wine in each glass.

-scoring sheet to score the wine.
+7. Use our easy scoring sheet to score the wine.
 Then repeat with the next bottle of wine.

 Our party was a bit different from the above advice, seven people were originally invited, since the seven is a magic number of glasses from one bottle.
 We don’t believe one bottle of wine is enough more than a dozen people for drinking as well as tasting.
 Unfortunately, two of the seven couldn’t make that day; one mistook Saturday for the party and the other had got injured by a traffic accident a week before.
 The five people were taking a bottle of Champaign, and five bottles of red wine.
 It meant one and one fifth bottle for each person.
 That was a great opportunity for the wine addicts.
+The above picture, from the left to the right, shows the five red wines which we selected:

 1. Chateau Mont-Perat 2006, Merlot 80%, Cabernet Sauvignon 10%, Cabernet Franc 10%